KyleSumners/MovieReviewWebApp/project-root/README.md

 4. It will need a UI to allow users to rate and display movies.
 It will also need a database in order to hold all these movies, as well as a backend API to keep up to date with movies that are newly released.

 **Project Description**
 This is a full-stack web application that allows users to explore a wide selection of popular movies!
 Users can find movies through a search system or by browsing top-rated films based on critical reviews.
 Users are also able to search for movies filmed by a certain director.
 Once a user has found a movie that interests them they are able to open up its movie page which features the film poster, director and any additional details about the movie.
+Currently there are no user accounts or authentication, and ratings are purely based off of the IMDb ratings that are scraped for data.

 **Project Run Instructions**
 Start the service via Docker Compose and build containers: